Ypsilanti

 Background

 The Ypsilanti model is being watched by municipalities across the US that own or control their local water and sewer utilities.
-A utility authority that declines to extend service is exercising its discretion as a service provider rather than as a land-use regulator — different statutes, different appeal procedures, different legal exposure.
-The approach is harder for state legislatures or courts to override than a planning-law moratorium, and several municipalities are reported to be evaluating whether their utility governance structure permits the same step.
+A utility authority that declines to extend service is exercising its discretion as a service provider rather than as a land-use regulator, a different statute with a different appeal procedure and different legal exposure.
+The approach is harder for state legislatures or courts to override than a planning-law moratorium.